 Both the Rocky Horror stage show and its perpetually contemporary movie adaptation have served multiple generations as touchstones for queer identity and queer expression, and the movie is a big part of a lot of people’s coming out stories and odysseys of personal affirmation.

-However, in recent years the property has attracted mores scrutiny for promoting negative stereotypes of genderqueer people as predatory, perverted, and dismissive of other people’s boundaries or agency.
+However, in recent years the property has attracted mores scrutiny for promoting negative stereotypes of genderqueer and pansexual people as predatory, perverted, and dismissive of other people’s boundaries or agency.
 To be honest…yeah, yeah that’s definitely part of the text of the film, and it’s not ideal.

 A lot of Bay Area Satanists are huge fans of Rocky Horror in spite of this, but we’d also like to be sensitive to Satanists who fret that the movie undermines the same values so many other people read into the film itself.
 Sometimes it’s hard to know how to balance those variables, but we can at least frankly discuss them.